L.A. County Friday: 4,566 Cases; At Least 96 in SCV

 To date, Public Health has identified 4,566 cases across all areas of L.A.
 County, including 89 deaths.

-o date, Public Health has identified 4566 cases across all areas of LA County, including 89 deaths.
-As of today, 1018 people who tested positive for COVID-19 (22% of positive cases) have been hospitalized at some point during their illness.
+As of Friday, 1,018 people who tested positive for COVID-19 (22% of positive cases) have been hospitalized at some point during their illness.

 Emerging evidence suggests that there may be a significant number of people infected with COVID-19 who are asymptomatic and capable of spreading the virus to others.
 New guidance from the Centers for Disease Control and Prevention (CDC) reminds us we need to use universal precautions all the time – assuming that each of us can infect others even when we aren’t sick, and that others can infect us.